Ideas for custom shortcuts on iPhone or iPad

-To identify tasks to run using shortcuts, observe how you use your iPhone, iPad and Mac throughout the day.
+To identify tasks to run using shortcuts, observe how you use your Apple devices throughout the day.
 It’s obvious that tasks you do multiple times a day are ideal shortcut candidates.
 However, there are many more opportunities: What task is taking too long?
 What can’t you do in the app you’re currently working in?
 What’s just too much trouble to bother with?
 You’ll start to recognise these moments as opportunities to create shortcuts (especially once you’ve reviewed the actions available in the Shortcuts app).

 Consider the following:

 If you’re a student: Create shortcuts to manage homework and exam reminders, study with flashcards, generate example problems or translate text between languages.

 If you commute daily: Create shortcuts to see transit times, review your meetings for the day or hear top news headlines read aloud.

 If you’re health-conscious: Create shortcuts for logging what you eat and drink, your exercise activity, your sleep or your reproductive health.

 If you’re an avid music listener: Create shortcuts to play your favourite playlists, add songs to playlists, pull up lyrics or share your favourite songs.

 If you love eating out, grabbing coffee or visiting pubs: Create shortcuts to find directions to nearby venues, invite friends along, make reservations, calculate tips, place orders over the phone or log your opinions.